 Time to make some noise

-Purim is a special and fun holiday, and it wouldn't be complete without a few hamantaschen to munch and share.
+Purim is a special and fun holiday, and it wouldn't be complete without a few Hamantaschen Purim cookies to munch and share.
+Rich and buttery, with sweet filling in every bite, these Jewish cookies are a treat any time of year.

-Yes you can go to a bakery and pick some up, but you'll get delicious, flavorful jam-filled butter cookies made to your liking and with your favorite fillings if you do them yourself.
+Yes, you can go to a bakery and pick some up, but you'll get delicious cookies made with your favorite fillings if you do them yourself.
 That's what I do.

 Whether I do it in costume or not, I'll never tell...